What is a value chain?

 The result has been broad and rapid shifts in chain governance, where producers have become more buyer-like through outsourcing, and where the capabilities required to serve global buyers have been escalating rapidly.
 Today, global-scale networks of legally independent firms no longer make only simple items, but technology- and capital-intensive goods and services as well.
 The GVC framework specifies a more elaborate set of governance forms and crucially provides a method to explain changes in governance patterns over time.
 As a starting-point, however, we can say that buyer-driven chains tend to be coordinated via market, modular, or relational governance, and producer-driven chains tend to be coordinated via captive or hierarchical governance.

-Reference and Last Updated: Stacey Frederick, Duke University, Center on Globalization, Governance & Competitiveness (Duke CGGC).
+Reference and Last Updated: Stacey Frederick, Duke University.
 Durham, NC, USA.
 Date: August 16, 2016